 10-Year Official Community Plan Update

-We are updating the Official Community Plan (OCP) for Victoria to meet the needs of our growing population and address the housing and climate crises.
+The Official Community Plan (OCP) for Victoria has been updated to meet the needs of our growing population and address the housing and climate crises.

 What’s Happening

-The proposed changes are part of a citywide process that may affect all properties and neighbourhoods in Victoria.
-They are intended to support housing solutions, climate action and complete communities that will shape Victoria through to 2050.
-The core materials Council will consider are now available for public review.
-You can also catch up on all OCP Council sessions in case you missed any here.
+The changes are part of a citywide process intended to support housing solutions, climate action and complete communities that will shape Victoria through to 2050.

 The Official Community Plan: It's.
 A. Big.
 Deal.